libigl/libigl/README.md

 - LIM  liblim extra only

 ## Header only ##
-libigl is designed to work "out-of-the-box" as a headers only library.
+Libigl is designed to work "out-of-the-box" as a headers only library.
 To include libigl in your project.
 You need only include the libigl/include/ directory in your include path.
 To compile a hello-word example.cpp: